Harold Thimbleby

 H. Thimbleby, “It simply adds up”, The Independent (October 2, 2002).

-4. Calculators — Presentations, exhibitions, debates, workshops
+4. Calculators — Invited presentations, exhibitions, debates, workshops

 4.1.
 Gresham College lectures and videos